 The Viskase Revolving Credit Facility contains various covenants which restrict Viskase's ability to, among other things, incur indebtedness, enter into mergers or consolidation transactions, dispose of assets (other than in the ordinary course of business), acquire assets, make certain restricted payments, create liens on our assets, make investments, create guarantee obligations and enter into sale and leaseback transactions and transactions with affiliates, in each case subject to permitted exceptions.
 The Viskase Revolving Credit Facility also requires that Viskase complies with various financial covenants.
-Viskase is in compliance with these requirements as of September 30, 2010 and December 31, 2009.
+Viskase is in compliance with these requirements as of September 30, 2011 and December 31, 2010.

-In its foreign operations, Viskase has unsecured lines of credit with various banks providing approximately \$6 million of availability.
-Borrowings under the lines of credit were less than \$1 million at September 30, 2010.
+In its foreign operations, Viskase has unsecured lines of credit with various banks providing approximately \$8 million of availability.
+There were no borrowings under the lines of credit at each of September 30, 2011 and December 31, 2010.

-Letters of credit in the amount of \$2 million were outstanding under facilities with a commercial bank, and were cash collateralized at September 30, 2010.
+Letters of credit in the amount of \$2 million were outstanding under facilities with a commercial bank, and were cash collateralized at each of September 30, 2011 and December 31, 2010.